 Other Lattice-Based Cryptography Capabilities (extensions of core PALISADE library)

-As of v1.11, we are moving digital signatures, identity-based/attribute-based encryption, and some research prototypes to separate git repositories (currently this change is only implemented in the master branch of the development repository).
+As of v1.11, we have moved digital signatures, identity-based/attribute-based encryption, and some research prototypes to separate git repositories (currently this change is only implemented in the master branch of the development repository).
 Below are the locations of the new repositories.

 - Research Prototypes (includes research prototypes for Key-Policy Attributed-Based Encryption and Program Obfuscation)

 Ports of PALISADE to Other (non-C++) Development Environments

 Homomorphic Encryption Demos and Advanced Examples

 There are also several git repositories with applications and more advanced examples that we encourage the PALISADE users to explore: